rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/quick-start-guide.md

 ```

 {% hint style="success" %}
-For more information on the JavaScript SDK API methods, refer to the [**JavaScript SDK APIs**](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk#javascript-sdk-apis).
+For more information on the JavaScript SDK API methods, refer to the [**JavaScript SDK APIs**](https://docs.rudderstack.com/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk#supported-apis).
 {% endhint %}

 ## Contact Us

 For more information on any of the sections covered in this guide, you can [**contact us**](mailto:%20docs@rudderstack.com) or start a conversation on our [**Slack**](https://resources.rudderstack.com/join-rudderstack-slack) channel.

-If you come across any issues while using this SDK, please feel free to submit them on our [GitHub issues page](https://github.com/rudderlabs/rudder-sdk-js/issues).
+If you come across any issues while using this SDK, please feel free to submit them on our [**GitHub issues page**](https://github.com/rudderlabs/rudder-sdk-js/issues).